gemeinl/braindecode-features/readme.md

 This includes univariate and bivariate time domain features, features based on Fourier, Hilbert, and wavelet transform, as well as cross-frequency features.

 ## How does it work?
-Basic usage of braindecode-features is fairly simple and demostrated in the code cell below:
+Basic usage of braindecode-features is fairly simple and demonstrated in the code cell below:
 ```python
 # Assume we have data given as a braindecode WindowsDataset
 # We define a number of frequency bands which we are interested in